-Leaving Las Vegas April 11, 2013Posted by oldboy in : DVD/Video/T.V., Movie Drunks , add a comment
+Leaving Las Vegas April 11, 2013Posted by oldboy in : DVD/Video/T.V., Movie Drunks , 1 comment so far

 I can’t remember why I suddenly had an urge to watch this the other night.
 I have seen it a few times over the years and it still leaves me with the same feelings, it’s a great movie, Nic Cage’s acting is amazing and reminds me he did do other things before ‘Ghost Rider’.
 It is a deeply affecting story.
 Based on the semi autobiographical novel of the same name by John O’Brien who killed himself after selling the rights to the novel.
 There is a lot to this film and you definitely feel that while watching it.
 For me it brought back some memories, in particular, what an ex gf of mine told me after she watched it.
 Saying that the main character reminded her of me (no comment).

 Our main character, Ben, goes to Las Vegas to drink himself to death.
 His Wife and Son are gone, he is not sure if they left him because of his drinking or if he started drinking after they were gone.
 He burns all his belongings, drives to Vegas, rents a Motel room and continues drinking.
 During the course of a nights drinking he has a chance encounter with a Prostitute, Sera, and after spending a night together talking and drinking a relationship starts to form between them.